quinnpertuit1/prolabel/README.md

 You can export data as CSV file or JSON file by clicking the button.

-Each exported document will have metadata column or key, which will contain additional columns or keys from the imported document.
-The primary use-case for metadata is to allow you to match exported data with other system by adding `external_id` to the imported file.
+Exported documents have a metadata column or key, which will contain additional columns or keys from the imported document.
 For example:

-Input file may look like this:
+Input file:
 `import.json`

 ```JSON
 {"text": "Working for IBM as a senior software entineer.", "meta": {"external_id": 1}}
 ```

-and the exported file will look like this:
+Exported File:
 `output.json`

 ```JSON